-Daily marijuana use among college-aged young adults has been climbing in recent years.
-In fact, 11.8 percent of non-college youth (those 1 to 4 years beyond high school) were daily users in 2015—the highest since 1980.
-This section features the most recent Monitoring the Future national survey results on substance use in this age group, including patterns of marijuana use, non-medical use of prescription drugs, cocaine, and newer trends like synthetic drugs, e-cigarettes, and hookah use.
+Daily marijuana use among college-aged young adults and non-college peers has been climbing in recent years.
+In fact, daily marijuana use is at the highest level since the early 1980s.
+This section features the most recent Monitoring the Future national survey results on substance use in this age group, including patterns of marijuana and alcohol use and non-medical use of prescription drugs.
+It also covers newer trends, such as e-vaporizers and hookah use.
 This section also has federal and private sector links of interest to educators, dorm supervisors, counselors, clinicians, and researchers who work with this age group, as well as the students themselves and their parents.

 Learn more about: